 dictionary.
 When the linkage editor encounters the named symbol in another control section, it will resolve the ESD item.
 It happens that the V-type address constant =V(AVER) generated by the CALL macro is also entered in the ESD (and the relocation dictionary), so we have some duplication of effort here.
-Normally, with an EXTRN statement, we would set up the linkage through use of an A-type address constant.
+Normally, we would be likely, with an EXTRN statement, to set up the linkage through use of an A-type address constant.